ejtaal/mr/README.rst

 		- New beta project: `Mabhath ul Talib <http://ejtaal.net/mh>`_.
 This project provides a text based interface similar to the mabheth.info website and is still work in progress but hopefully it will be of some use already.
 More work needs to be undertaken in order to increase the number of books as well as the quality of the existing books and the user interface.
 Simply type the root you wish to lookup in the search field and a drop down list should list the roots that are found in the available dictionaries.

 		- Now on twitter (but without much to say yet): `@ejvtaal <https://twitter.com/ejvtaal>`_

+		- Now supports query links from external websites using "#bwq".
+See API below for more info.

   	Older news: `read more... <#older-news>`_